open-ephys/ONI/source/api/liboni/oni.rst

     current device table.
 This can be used to verify the success of calls to :func:`oni_write_reg` or to obtain state information about devices managed by the current acquisition context.
-Register specifications (addresses, read- and write-access, and descriptions are provided on the ONI-device datasheet).
+Register specifications (addresses, read- and write-access, and descriptions are provided on the :ref:`ONI-device datasheet <dev-datasheet>`).

-    .. todo:: Links to example datasheets

     :param ctx: :type:`oni_ctx` context that manages the requested device
     :param dev_idx: fully-qualifies device index within the device table